otegecmis/color-palettes-mock-api/README.md

 ### Database Configuration

 You can enable the option to recreate the database on each run by setting `RecreateDatabaseOnStart` to `true` in `launchSettings.json`.
-By default, this option is `false`.

 Example:
 ```json